MicrosoftDocs/altspace-vr/altspace-vr/community/exploring-title-screen.md

 ## Other Functions

-The final few functions available in the Title Screen are **account** **Main Menu** and **Exit**.
+The final few functions available in the Title Screen are **Account** **Main Menu** and **Exit**.
 These options mimic the ones found in your radial HUD menu when you are in Events, Hubs, Worlds, or your Homespace.

-The **account** section gives you several options related to your AltspaceVR account.
+The **Account** section gives you several options related to your AltspaceVR account.
 Here you can review your credentials, connect your AltspaceVR account to a Microsoft Account (or AAD for enterprise users), switch to another account, or sign out of your current account.

 ![Accounts page with additional options](images/title-screen-07.png)